skcode7/skcode7/README.md

 😄 Pero no dejar de lado GeneXus

+### Now in English 🧐
+Carlos, Charly, SK, KarlosRocker... call me what you will.
+I'm SysAdmin and LowCode Developer

+🔭 I am currently looking to update my knowledge in development topics, this year the focus is on Vue and PHP.

+🌱 Also plan to learn Docker and Traefik.

+🤔 Going deep in Jamstack

+😄 But don't leave GeneXus aside

+⚡ I'm podcast addict, don't belive me?
+Listen at my podcast: https://metacast.karlosencalada.dev

 <!--
 **skcode7/skcode7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.